slateci/slateci.github.io/_posts/2021-05-05-metallb-on-chameleon.md

 results in the following error: "ConflictException: 409: Client Error for url: https://chi.uc.chameleoncloud.org:9696/v2.0/ports/183c2e42-8d82-4263-9236-8b9a2cbcf376, Port Security must be enabled in order to have allowed address pairs on a port."

-### Old Stuff

-Once you are in the Chameleon portal, create a reservation for one instance and one floating public IP address.
-Then, instantiate one CentOS 7 instance.
-There are multiple CentOS 7 instances available through Chameleon; choose the one titled `CC-CentOS7`.
-Next, associate the previously allocated floating public IP to this instance.

-Detailed instructions regarding creating instances and associating IP addresses can be found in the [Getting Started Guide](https://chameleoncloud.readthedocs.io/en/latest/getting-started/index.html).
-If you are not familiar with Chameleon, it is recommended that you read this document and follow the instructions there.

-### Additional Considerations
-* You must create a reservation (which won't physically provision anything) before you can instantiate actual instances under that reservation.
-* If there are no resources available at your selected site, try the other one.
-If there are still no resources available, you may have to wait until a later time.
-* If you would like to setup a multiple-node cluster, provision additional machines at this time.

-The instance(s) will take about 10 minutes to spin up.
-Once they are done, we are ready to set up a Kubernetes cluster.

-### Logging In

-To login to any Chameleon node, log in as user `cc`, with `ssh cc@<PUBLIC_INSTANCE_IP>`.
-This user should have password-less `sudo` access.
-Before you go any further, make sure any firewalls are disabled, as they will impact cluster creation.
-On Chameleon, `ufw` is often running, even on CentOS.
-Disable it with `sudo ufw disable`.

 ## Cluster Setup

 To create a Kubernetes cluster and register it with SLATE, follow documentation [here](https://slateci.io/docs/cluster/automated/introduction.html), with a few changes.